 Radio to go: Internet station “Time Machine” sounding great on the portable Como Audio Amico and Amica.

 Given this station’s name and the authentic, vintage WNBC-AM radio jingles frequently interspersed between song sets, Time Machine presumably pays homage to the long-deceased, legendary New York AM station WNBC.
 “Time Machine” was the name of a popular nightly music show on WNBC that focused on music from the 1950’s-1970’s, replicating the classic sound of AM radio during those years.
+I also credit WNBC and New York stations 1010 WINS and WNEW-AM for sparking my interest in getting into radio professionally, an industry I worked in for almost seven years.

 Back in the day, WNBC-AM was the 50,000-watt flagship station of the NBC radio network.
 It went dark thirty-two years ago.
 A moment of silence if you please.
 During my school summer vacations I used to listen to this station from my parent’s modest beach cottage.
 If the wind was right, the signal migrated into southern Rhode Island just enough for it to be listenable on my AM radio.
 I credit WNBC for giving me my first exposure to Don Imus and Howard Stern.
 I used to get a kick out of hearing Imus do his radio evangelist character, Billy Sol Hargis.
 As for Stern, I distinctly recall one broadcast in which Stern, upset with afternoon drive host Soupy Sales, cut the strings on Sales’ piano live over the air.
 Other noteworthy hosts included Murray “the K” Kaufman, Wolfman Jack, and Cousin Brucie.
 Interestingly, short-time WNBC-AM Program Director Bob Pittman went on to found MTV in 1981.